 Workflow: RDO Trunk repos

-- CentOS 7 master, using versions from upper-constraints
+- CentOS Stream 9 master, using versions from upper-constraints

-- CentOS 7 stable releases for the currently supported versions
+- CentOS Stream 8 and 9 stable releases for the currently supported versions

 The upper-constraints based repositories

 The gate jobs for each OpenStack project use a common set of dependencies, defined by the requirements repository.
-One of the files on that repository is upper-constraints.txt, which contains the latest supported version for each component.
+One of the files on that repository is upper-constraints.txt, which contains the supported version for each library on each OpenStack release.

 Why is this file important?
 It defines an upper cap for every gate job, meaning those are the versions all OpenStack projects are being tested against.
 For example, if the specified version for

-python-novaclient in the file is 9.0.0, we can safely assume that this version will work fine for all projects, but we cannot say the same for any commit beyond that point.
+python-novaclient in the file is X.Y.Z, we can safely assume that this version will work fine for all projects, but we cannot say the same for any commit beyond that point.

 This is also important when packaging, because we want our generated repositories to be usable by upstream CIs, so we need to provide a set of packages that matches the versions available in the

-- CentOS 7 master, using versions from upper-constraints, where all libraries and clients are built from the latest versions in
+upper-constraints.txt file.
+For this reason RDO builds all libraries and clients from the latest versions in

-upper-constraints.txt, and every other project is built from the master branch.
+upper-constraints.txt, and every other project is built from the master or stable branch.

 Hashed repos and special repos

 - The short hash of the distgit repo for the project.
-In the above example, it is commit 18d76a1f from the zaqar-distgit repo.
+In the same example, it is commit 21f87ec3 from the neutron-distgit repo which was the latest commit when the neutron patch was merged.

 Besides hashed repositories, we have some special directories, created as symlinks to hashed repos: